anyscale/templates/templates/e2e-llm-workflows/README.md

 (anyscale +4.8s) Use `--wait` to wait for the job to run and stream logs.
 ```

-This workload (we set to five epochs) will take ~45 min. to complete.
 As the job runs, you can monitor logs, metrics, Ray dashboard, etc. by clicking on the generated Job link above (`https://console.anyscale.com/jobs/prodjob_...`)

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/e2e-llm-workflows/assets/gpu-util.png" width=800>